psd401/js-vnc-demo-project/README.md

   - **Mouse move:** Follow the mouse around the canvas
   - **Right Click:** Right click the canvas to send right click to VNC
   - **Click and drag:** Right or left click drag sent to the VNC client
 - Switched to [node-jpeg](https://github.com/pkrumins/node-jpeg) for rendering, 50% increased performance.
-Quality sufferes but still better and more reliable than Meraki!
+Quality sufferes but still better quality and more reliable than Meraki has been!

 Plans